 Some places get inside you, and the remote Maol Bhuidhe bothy is one of those places.
 My first visit was in the winter of 2008-09 by the most obvious route, a long icy cycle up Glen Elchaig followed by a climb over the Aonach Bhuidhe – Foagaich bealach.
 We returned a further three times, using a different route each time.
-The accounts of previous approaches that follow were written on my original blog, with the spammy formatting that encouraged me to migrate from blogger to wordpress.org very much in evidence.
+The accounts of previous approaches that follow were written on my original blog, so please excuse any lingering traces of the spammy formatting that encouraged me to migrate from blogger to wordpress.org!

 Night March to Maol Bhuidhe: The first two visits, from Killilan by way of Iron Lodge in December 2008, which predates this blog, and a single push from Attadale in January 2010.